pegasystems/web-components-sdk/README.md

 ### Runtime Error: net::ERR_CERT_INVALID

-Browsers are becoming much less tolerant with local, self-signed certificates or when no local, self-signed certificate exists.
+Browsers are less tolerant of local, self-signed certificates or when no local, self-signed certificate exists.
 If you don’t have a trusted self-signed certificate and launch your application, you may see a blank screen accompanied by an error similar to this in your JS console:

 POST https://localhost:1080/prweb/PRRestService/oauth2/v1/token **net::ERR_CERT_INVALID**